ops-guru/OG-MCP-Server-build-kit/docs/build-mcp-servers-guide.md

 For a quick start with your MCP server in Cursor:

 1. **Add MCP Server Configuration**
-   Update your Cursor MCP configuration file at `~/.cursor/mcp.json`.
-IMPORTANT: Preserve any existing configuration!
+   Update the global Cursor MCP configuration file at `~/.cursor/mcp.json`.

+   ⚠️ **AI AGENTS**: This is a GLOBAL configuration file.
+You MUST:
+   1. Check if the file exists
+   2. Read existing content if it does
+   3. Preserve ALL existing configurations
+   4. Add the new server configuration without modifying others

-   Example of adding your server to an existing configuration:
+   Example of adding your server while preserving existing configuration:
    ```json
    {
      "mcpServers": {